joakin/popups-tech-posts-series/docs/01-tooling/02-better-minification-for-frontend-sources.md

 MediaWiki via [ResourceLoader][rl-min] uses [JavaScriptMinifier][] to minimize JavaScript files so that their size is as small as possible.

-Since the minification happens in the PHP server at runtime, tradeoffs were made so that the server could minify in a performant way, giving up size gains for speed.
+Since the minification happens in the PHP server at runtime, even with a read through cache tradeoffs were made so that the server could minify in a performant way, giving up size gains for speed.

-The JavaScript ecosystem has continued evolving minifiers based on Node.js tooling that can't be used on a PHP server easily.
+The JavaScript ecosystem has continued evolving minifiers based on node.js tooling that can't be used on a PHP server easily.

 There are gains to be had if we were to use node based minifiers and just give